deepkarmakar-appsec/PortSwigger-Labs/access-control/03-unprotected-admin-functionality-unpredictable-url/03-unprotected-admin-functionality-unpredictable-url.md

-## 🧪 Lab: Unprotected Admin Functionality with Unpredictable URL

-Platform: PortSwigger Web Security Academy
-Category: Access Control
-Level: Apprentice

----

-## 📌 Lab Description

-This lab has an admin panel at a hidden/unpredictable URL.
-Goal is to find the admin panel and delete user "carlos".

----
+## Lab: User Role Controlled by Request Parameter

-## 🔍 Vulnerability
+### Vulnerability
 Broken Access Control

-Admin panel is only hidden (not protected).
-No proper server-side check.

 ---

-## 🔎 Steps to Solve
+### Steps to Solve

-1. Page source / JS files check karo
-2. Hidden URL mila:
-   /admin-54edq0

-3. Direct open karo:
-   /admin-54edq0
+1. Login using:
+   wiener:peter

+2. Intercept the request in Burp Suite and check the cookies

+   Found:
+   Admin=false

+3. Modify the cookie:
+   Admin=true

+4. Open:
+   /admin

-4. Admin panel access ho jayega
+   Admin panel is now accessible

-5. User delete karo:
-   /admin-54edq0/delete?username=carlos
+5. Delete the user:
+   /admin/delete?username=carlos

 ---

-## ✅ Result
+### Result

-User "carlos" delete ho gaya aur lab solve ho gaya
+User "carlos" was deleted and the lab was solved.

 ---

-## ⚠️ Impact
+### Impact

-- Unauthorized admin access
+- Normal user can become admin
-- Users delete/modify ho sakte hain
+- Users can be deleted or modified
 - Full system compromise possible

 ---

-## 🔐 Fix
+### Fix

-- Server-side access control lagao
-- Hidden URL pe trust mat karo
+- Implement server-side role checks
+- Do not trust client-side data (cookies)

 Example:
 if ($user->role !== 'admin') {